KAVY-31/Kavya-s-Projects/README.md

 Implemented cards to display key metrics like the sum of income targets and total unpaid expenses, ensuring quick access to vital financial data.
 Incorporated a slicer to filter financial data by month, allowing for easy comparison of financial performance across different periods.

-Supermarket Sales Dashboard
+Supermarket Sales Data :

-	•	Objective: Developed an interactive Power BI dashboard to analyze and visualize supermarket sales data for better business insights.
+Objective: Developed an interactive Power BI dashboard to analyze and visualize supermarket sales data for better business insights.
-	•	Key Features:
+Key Features:

-	•	Product Line Analysis: Created a table to compare different product categories, including Electronic Accessories, Fashion Accessories, Food and Beverages, Health and Beauty, Home and Lifestyle, and Sports and
+Product Line Analysis: Created a table to compare different product categories, including Electronic Accessories, Fashion Accessories, Food and Beverages, Health and Beauty, Home and Lifestyle, and Sports and Travel.
-    Travel.
 Displayed total sales quantities for each product line and identified the top-selling category.

-	•	Sales Trends: Implemented slicers to allow filtering data by custom date ranges.
+Sales Trends: Implemented slicers to allow filtering data by custom date ranges.
 Used area charts to show trends in average sales quantity, profit, gross income, and total quantity sold over time.

-	•	Customer Insights: Built pie charts to represent customer demographics, such as gender distribution and membership status (member vs. non-member).
+Customer Insights: Built pie charts to represent customer demographics, such as gender distribution and membership status (member vs. non-member).

-	•	Geographic and Branch Performance: Utilized clustered bar charts to compare sales across different cities and branch profits.
+Geographic and Branch Performance: Utilized clustered bar charts to compare sales across different cities and branch profits.

-	•	Payment Method Analysis: Created a treemap to display the average sales quantities segmented by payment methods (e-wallet, credit card, and cash).
+Payment Method Analysis: Created a treemap to display the average sales quantities segmented by payment methods (e-wallet, credit card, and cash).

-	•	Financial Analysis: Designed clustered column charts to show cost of goods sold by product line.
+Financial Analysis: Designed clustered column charts to show cost of goods sold by product line.

-	•	Performance Metrics: Included cards to highlight key metrics like the highest sold product line and total products sold.
+Performance Metrics: Included cards to highlight key metrics like the highest sold product line and total products sold.

-	•	Tools & Technologies: Power BI, DAX, data modeling.
+Tools & Technologies: Power BI, DAX, data modeling.